 With rapid advances in sensor technologies, various types of geospatial data nowadays can be collected in innovative ways by imaging and ranging sensors (e.g., digital cameras, multi- and hyper-spectral scanners, synthetic aperture radars, laser scanners) onboard satellites, aircrafts, unmanned aerial vehicles, boats, trains, vans and cars) as well as by backpack and handheld sensors.
 Both geometric and semantic information derived from such sensor datasets can be used for informed decision making and contribution to solving real world problems.
 However, how to accurately and reliably extract information from the sensor datasets remains a very changing topic in cartography and other geoinformation communities.
 The establishment of this Commission within the ICA attempts to promote collaboration in sensor-derived mapping technologies

-During the term of 2019-2023, the Commission is chaired by Prof. Jonathan Li, University of Waterloo, Canada, co-chaired by Prof. Yifang Ban, KTH Royal Institute of Technology in Stockholm, Sweden, and Prof. Jan Feranec, Institute of Geography, Slovak Academy of Sciences, Slovakia, and Prof. Ruisheng Wang, Department of Geomatics Engineering, University of Calgary, Canada.
-Should you have any suggestion about the Commission and the activities being carried out, please feel free to send an e-mail message to firstname.lastname@example.org, email@example.com, firstname.lastname@example.org, and email@example.com.
+During the term of 2019-2023, the Commission is chaired by Prof. Jonathan Li, University of Waterloo, Canada, co-chaired by Prof. Yifang Ban, KTH Royal Institute of Technology in Stockholm, Sweden, Prof. Jan Feranec, Institute of Geography, Slovak Academy of Sciences, Slovakia, and Prof. Ruisheng Wang, Department of Geomatics Engineering, University of Calgary, Canada.
+Should you have any suggestion about the Commission and the activities being carried out, please feel free to send an e-mail message to email@example.com, firstname.lastname@example.org, email@example.com, and firstname.lastname@example.org.

 The ICA Commission website is hosted by the Geospatial Intelligence and Mapping (GIM) Lab at the University of Waterloo.